frictionlessdata/website/site/blog/2017-09-28-zegami/README.md

 ---
 title: Zegami
 date: 2017-09-28
+tags:
+category: case-studies
 interviewee: Roger Noble and Andrew Stretton
-category: case-studies
 subject_context: Zegami is using Frictionless Data specifications for data management and syntactic analysis on their visual data analysis platform
 image: /img/blog/zegami-logo.png
 description:  As a visual data exploration and analytics platform, Zegami makes the exploration of large collections of image rich information quick and simple.